 This means that each month in the Islamic Calendar is either 29 or 30 days long.
 In total, there are 12 months on the calendar.

 Traditionally, the Crescent Moon has to be sighted by a committee or an important person so that the length of each month can be determined.
 However, sometimes there is low visibility due to the meteorological conditions, and the Crescent Moon can't be seen even if it's there.
 This has an impact on the length of the months, as they may be extended by a day, which in turn affects the dates of Muslim holidays, which are sometimes changed with short notice.

 Some countries and communities use a modernized version of this system, so months may start on different days in different countries.

 These are the 12 months in the Islamic Calendar:

 Four of these months, Dhul-Qa'dah, Dhu'l-Hijjah, Muharram and Rajab, are sacred months in the Islamic Calendar.
-Before Islam, these were months where fighting was forbidden.
+Before Islam, these were months when fighting was forbidden.

 The month of Ramadan is one of piety, where Muslims fast, pray, and read the Quran.
-At the beginning of Shawwal there is Eid-al-Fitr, a holy celebration.
-And the last month, Dhu al-Hijjah, is the month for pilgrimage, after which there is Eid-al-Adha.
+At the beginning of Shawwal, there is Eid-al-Fitr, a holy celebration.
+The last month, Dhu al-Hijjah, is the month for pilgrimage, after which there is Eid-al-Adha.